A double-dimensional approach to formal category theory: Lifting algebraic yoneda embeddings

 Finally, notice that $\zeta'$ is cartesian in $\K$ because $\zeta$ is, by the pasting lemma; hence $T$ preserves $\zeta'$ by assumption.
 Because $\eta$ defines $v$ as a pointwise left Kan extension it follows that the first column $\eta \of T\zeta'$, in the left-hand and right-hand sides above, defines $v \of Tl$ as a pointwise left Kan extension.
 Since these sides coincide with $T$-cell axiom for $\phi'$ after it has been composed with $\eta \of T\zeta'$ on the left, we conclude that the $T$-cell axiom itself holds.
 This completes the proof of the main assertion of the theorem.
-Next we remark on the case in which $A$ and $\ps A$ are pseudo $T$-algebras.
-Since the inclusion $\wAlg\psd\lax T \to \wAlg\clx\lax T$ is locally full (see \defref{full and faithful functor}) it creates cartesian cells; it follows immediately that $\yon$, as a pseudo $T$-morphism, also satisfies the yoneda axiom in $\wAlg\psd\lax T$.
-Since the inclusion reflects cells defining left Kan extensions as well the argument above, that shows that $\yon$ is dense in $\wAlg\clx\lax T$, can be applied to show that $\yon$ is dense in $\wAlg\psd\lax T$ as well; we conclude that therein it forms a yoneda embedding too.